-2022 has been an extremely busy year for our team and for AWS certifications!
-So far, we’ve already refreshed our Certified Cloud Practitioner Learning Path, released learning paths for the brand new Certified SAP on AWS – Specialty (PAS-C01) exam in April, the updated Certified Advanced Networking – Specialty (ANS-C01) in July, and updated Certified Solutions Architect – Associate (SAA-C03) exam in August.
-And to top it all off, we’re actively working on updating our Certified Solutions Architect – Professional (SAP-C02) learning path in time for the upcoming November update to that exam!
+2022 was extremely busy year for our team and for AWS certifications!
+We refreshed our Certified Cloud Practitioner Learning Path, released learning paths for the brand new Certified SAP on AWS – Specialty (PAS-C01) exam in April, the updated Certified Advanced Networking – Specialty (ANS-C01) in July, and updated Certified Solutions Architect – Associate (SAA-C03) exam in August.
+And to top it all off, we worked on updating our Certified Solutions Architect – Professional (SAP-C02) learning path in time for the last November update to that exam!

-Usually, AWS announces updates to its certification exams one at a time, but this week they decided to surprise everyone with two separate exam update announcements on the same day!
+Usually, AWS announces updates to its certification exams one at a time, but in October 2022 they decided to surprise everyone with two separate exam update announcements on the same day!

-This time, both of the AWS developer-focused exams are in line for a refresh; the updated AWS Certified Developer – Associate and AWS Certified DevOps Engineer – Professional certification exams will both be available within a week of each other in early 2023.
+This time, both of the AWS developer-focused exams have been refreshed; the updated AWS Certified Developer – Associate and AWS Certified DevOps Engineer – Professional certification exams are both available starting early 2023.

-The new DVA-C02 exam will be available starting February 28, 2023, and the new DOP-C02 exam will be available beginning March 7, 2023.
+In particular, the new DVA-C02 exam is available starting February 28, 2023, and the new DOP-C02 exam is available beginning March 7, 2023.
 AWS indicated that both of these updates were “the result of a Job Task Analysis (JTA) and reflects changes in trends, the industry landscape, and the work practices of cloud professionals.”